fruitsamples/HeaderFooter/ReadMe.txt

 Changes from Previous Versions
 1.0 - First release.
 1.1 - Upgraded for 3.0 SDK due to deprecated APIs; in "cellForRowAtIndexPath" it now uses UITableViewCell's initWithStyle.
+1.2 - Upgraded project to build with the iOS 4.0 SDK.
+1.3 - Added CFBundleIconFiles in Info.plist.

-Copyright (C) 2008-2009 Apple Inc. All rights reserved.
+Copyright (C) 2008-2010 Apple Inc. All rights reserved.